Nikkei edges up, investors eye key 8,577 level

 since May.

-11 percent to just over 8 percent in the same period, as Honda
+percent to just over 8 percent in the same period as Honda